emacsmirror/emacsshot/README.md

       (if current-window (emacsshot-snap-window)
         (emacsshot-snap-frame))))

-to snap the frame and the current window by using the prefix argument C-u.
+to be able to snap the frame by pressing the print-key and to snap the current window by prefixing the keypress with C-u.

 # Install<a id="sec-3"></a>